MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-business-unit-faq.md

 ### After enabling business units, what happens to a live journey if the owner or the owner's business unit changes?

-The scoping business unit on a **Live** journey does not change even if the owner of the journey changes or if the business unit of the owner changes.
-If you edit a **Live** journey and publish a new version, the *new* journey version will take the current value of the business unit of the journey owner at the time of publication for scoping purposes.
+The scoping business unit on a **Live** journey doesn't change even if the owner of the journey changes or if the business unit of the owner changes.
+If you edit a **Live** journey and publish a new version, the *new* journey version takes the current value of the business unit of the journey owner at the time of publication for scoping purposes.
 The previous version of the journey, however, retains the original business unit scoping.

 ### Will business unit scoping in journeys work for Customer Insights - Data segments?